laravel/docs/passport.md

         ...
     })->middleware('client');

-To restrict access to the route to specific scopes you may provide a comma-delimited list of the required scopes when attaching the `client` middleware to the route:
+To restrict access to the route to specific scopes, you may provide a comma-delimited list of the required scopes when attaching the `client` middleware to the route:

     Route::get('/orders', function (Request $request) {
         ...